DannyWeitekamp/Cognitive-Rule-Engine/README.md

 # The Cognitive Rule Engine (CRE)

-## A high performance rule engine for python.
+## A high performance rule engine for Python.

-Is a forward-chaining (i.e. RETE-like) rule engine for Python.
-CRE utilizes [numba](https://numba.pydata.org/) a JIT compiler for Python to translate rules into optimized machine code at runtime.
-CRE rules can be written in Python and run with the performance of C code.
+CRE is a high-performance forward-chaining rule engine for Python built with the [numba](https://numba.pydata.org/) just-in-time compiler toolset.
+CRE rules are written in Python but run with C-like performance.

 **NOTE: CRE is a work in progress and currently only implements only a subset of its planned capabilities.**
 - [x] C-like Data-Structures for Facts + Working Memory